 (1) IN GENERAL- The Secretary shall award grants to eligible entities to enable such entities to carry out activities that meet the purpose of this section, including —

-(L) activities that recognize and support the unique cultural and educational needs of Indian children, including activities that support Native American language programs and Native American language restoration programs, which may be taught by traditional leaders; and incorporate appropriately qualified tribal elders and seniors; or
+(L) activities that recognize and support the unique cultural and educational needs of Indian children, including activities that support Native American language programs and Native American language restoration programs, which may be taught by traditional leaders; ;

+(M) fellowships to enable Indian students to obtain graduate or professional degrees;

-(M) other services that meet the purpose described in this section.
+(N) the establishment of programs to provide challenging education activities and experiences for Indian students in and out of school, and that provide support services to families of the students served to enable those students to benefit from the projects; and(O) other services that meet the purpose described in this section.

 (d) GRANT REQUIREMENTS AND APPLICATIONS-

 (1) GRANT REQUIREMENTS-

-(C) PROGRESS- The Secretary shall make a grant payment for a grant described in this paragraph to an eligible entity after the initial year of the multiyear grant only if the Secretary determines that the eligible entity has made substantial progress in carrying out the activities assisted under the grant in accordance with the application submitted under paragraph (3) and any subsequent modifications to such application.
+(C) PROGRESS- The Secretary shall award grants for an initial period of not more than three years, and may renew them for up to an additional two years if the Secretary finds that the grantee is achieving the objectives of the grants and the Secretary determines that the eligible entity has made substantial progress in carrying out the activities assisted under the grant in accordance with the application submitted under paragraph (3) and any subsequent modifications to such application.

 (3) APPLICATION-